gajus/turbowatch/README.md

 turbo run dev --parallel
 ```

 > **Note** We found that using `dependsOn` with Turbowatch produces undesirable effects.
-Instead, simply use Turbowatch rules to identify when dependencies update.
+Instead, simply use Turbowatch expressions to identify when dependencies update.

 > **Note** Turbowatch is not aware of the Turborepo dependency graph.
 Meaning, that your builds might fail at the first attempt.
-However, thanks to retries and debounce, it will start working after warming up.
-We are currently exploring how to reduce preventable failures.
-Please open an if you would like your ideas to be considered.
+However, if you setup Turbowatch to [watch `node_modules`](#watching-node_modules), then Turbowatch will automatically retry failing builds as soon as the dependencies are built.